 How Can Voice Biometrics Be Used in Healthcare?

 There are two ways in which voice biometrics can be used in health centers.
 One is to seamlessly verify people who call using voicebots or mobile healthcare apps.
-Since voice biometrics software can compare and match a speaker’s voice in around 3 seconds, healthcare assistants and doctors can immediately confirm a caller's identity without having to go through regular verification procedures.
+Since voice biometrics software can identify a speaker’s voice after only 3 seconds of speech, healthcare assistants and doctors can immediately confirm a caller's identity without having to go through regular verification procedures.